futurechimp/bdk-wallet-experiment/README.md

 with all the values concretely filled in with the proper keys. `signersPubKeys` in the `wshOutput` interface then choose a path *through* the descriptor, by signing using one of the two possible keys: `unvault_key` (subject to timelock) or `emergency_key` (for immediate funds transfer).

-Almost all of the work happens offline, and there is no need to "move funds into an account" as would be necessary in account-based systems (if you come from e.g. Ethereum or Cosmos).
+Almost all of the work happens offline.

-Once funds are moved into `tb1q0u2vw7tauy8zm3k2s7dxe0w0pqxc7kvm84ellggwn66z89tphv6sz8rwuf`, they can only be moved subject to the policy.
+Once funds are moved into the descriptor's vault address (in my case, `tb1q0u2vw7tauy8zm3k2s7dxe0w0pqxc7kvm84ellggwn66z89tphv6sz8rwuf`), they can only be moved subject to the policy.
 Pretty cool!

 ## Doing it in Rust

 Let's do something similar to the vault idea in Rust.
 Assume we have two users:

 * Alice worries a lot about having her keys stolen.
-* Bob is a Buddhist saint livingin on a mountain top in Tibet
+* Bob is a Buddhist saint living on a mountain top in Tibet

 (Basically, we don't care here very much about key generation etc and we've already got the code for that working well in Rust).